 Payment Terms.

-Payments for Product will be due sixty (60) calendar days after the latest of (a) the date of receipt of the Product at its final destination; (b) the date of receipt of an accurate and complete invoice for the Product; (c) a complete certified tool list if applicable; and (d) the scheduled delivery date of such Product.
+Payment Terms are sixty (60) days from invoice date unless product is in consigned inventoy on Boeing property.
+In such case of consignment, Payment Terns are sixty (60) from the date of pull from consignment.
 Payments, once due, will be made on a daily frequency.
 If the payment due date falls on Saturday, Sunday, a holiday observed by Boeing in the U.S., or U.S. national bank holiday, the payment date will be the next business day.
 Unless freight and other charges are itemized, to the extent a discount is provided in this BSCA, any discount will be taken on the full amount of the invoice.
 All payments are subject to adjustment for shortages, credits, revocations of acceptance, and rejections.

 Payment Method.